 Empathy helps us to communicate our ideas in a way that makes sense to others, and it helps us understand others when they communicate with us.
 It is one of the foundational building blocks of great social interaction and, quite obviously, powerful stuff.

 But how do you get empathy?
 How do you understand what someone else is feeling, if that isn’t happening automatically?

 Well, to a certain extent we are all designed to naturally empathize with others.
 Our brains are wired to experience the emotions that someone else is feeling.
 That’s why we wince when someone hits their hand with a hammer, or why we’re more likely to laugh if someone else is laughing too.
 There’s an excellent book called Social Intelligence on this topic which explains all of the research behind this natural empathy.

 Unfortunately, only a few people have excellent natural empathy.
-Our empathetic wiring exists on a continuum.
+Our empathic wiring exists on a continuum.
 Some people have fantastic natural empathy, and can pick up how someone else is feeling just by looking at them.
 Some people have only a tiny amount of natural empathy, and won’t notice that you are angry until you start yelling.
 Most people lie somewhere in the middle, and understand how someone else is feeling only part of the time.